leslieDLcy/PyUncertainNumber/joss_paper/paper.md

-Interval analysis [@moore:2009] features the advantages of providing rigorous enclosures of the solutions to problems, especially for engineering problems subject to epistemic uncertainty, such as modelling system paramters due to lack-of-knowledge or characterising measurement incertitude.
+Interval analysis [@moore:2009] features the advantages of providing rigorous enclosures of the solutions to problems, especially for engineering problems subject to epistemic uncertainty, such as modelling system parameters due to lack-of-knowledge or characterising measurement incertitude.
 Naive interval arithmetic typically faces difficulties such as the infamous [interval dependency](https://pyuncertainnumber.readthedocs.io/en/latest/examples/repeated_variable.html) issue.
-Though it may be mitigated through arithmetic rearrangements in some simple cases, it still can challenging for models of most complex systems.
+Though it may be mitigated through arithmetic rearrangements in some simple cases, it still can be challenging for models of most complex systems, and impossible for black-box models.
 The critical issue remains the accessibility of code.

 <!-- But naive interval arithmetic faces xxx problems, though xxx provides mathematical re-arrangements.  -->

-Generally, the interval propagation problem can be cast as an optimisation problem where the minimum and maximum are sought via a function mapping.
+Generally, the interval propagation problem can be cast as an optimisation problem where the minimum and maximum of the response are sought given a function mapping.
-The function, for example $f$ in \autoref{eq:intervalpropagation}, is not necessarily monotonic or linear and may well be a black-box deterministic model for a generic system.
+Consider the function, for example $f$ in \autoref{eq:intervalpropagation}, which is not necessarily monotonic or linear and may well be a black-box deterministic model for a generic system.

 \begin{equation}\label{eq:intervalpropagation}
 Y = f(I_{x1}, I_{x2}, ..., I_{xn})
 \end{equation}

 where $\mathbf{I} = [\mathbf{\underline{I}}, \mathbf{\overline{I}}] = [I_{x1}, I_{x2}, ..., I_{xn}]^\text{T}$ represents the vector of interval-valued inputs.
-For black box models the optimisation can generally be solved via gradient-free optimisation techniques.
+For black-box models the optimisation can generally be solved via gradient-free optimisation techniques, as shown below:

 $$\underline{Y} = \min_{\underline{\mathbf{I}} \leq \mathbf{I} \leq \overline{\mathbf{I}} } [f(\mathbf{I})]; \ \overline{Y} = \max_{\underline{\mathbf{I}} \leq \mathbf{I} \leq \overline{\mathbf{I}} } [f(\mathbf{I})]$$

 `pyuncertainnumber` provides a series of non-intrusive methodologies of varying applicability.
 It should be noted that there is generally a trade-off between applicability and computational efficiency.
 With more knowledge pertaining the characteristics of the underlying function, one can accordinly dispatch an efficient method.
-For example, when monotonicity is known one can use the vertex method which requres $2^n$ model evaluations.
-Furthermore, the accuracy of these methods varies, and a common rule of thumb indicates that increasing the number of model evaluations generally leads to improved accuracy.
+For example, when the function is known to be monotone one can use the vertex method [@dong1987vertex] which requres $2^n$ model evaluations.
+It should be noted that the accuracy of these methods varies, and a common guideline is that increasing the number of model evaluations generally leads to a better estimate of the bound.
-A summary of applicability is tabulated in \autoref{tab:ipmethods}, readers can refer to [@chen:2025] for additional details.
+A summary of applicability is tabulated in \autoref{tab:ipmethods}, see [@chen:2025] for additional details.

 <!-- tabulate the interval results from the example -->
 <!-- think twice. the middle row can be changed into a paragraph in the main text instead -->